 How Should I Choose a Program?

-- How much money you can spend on tuition, room, meals, activities, books, etc.?
+2. How much money can you spend on tuition, room, meals, activities, books, etc.?

-- Where do you want to go to school?
-In a large city, small town, in a suburb, or in a particular part of the country?
+3. Where do you want to go to school?
+Do you want to study in a large city, small town, in a suburb, or in a particular part of the country?

-- What services will the school provide—international student advisors, assistance with university or college admissions, orientation, health care, counseling?
+7. What services will the school provide: international student advisors, assistance with university or college admissions, orientation, healthcare, counseling?

-- What extra-curricular activities are there?
-Are there clubs or sport teams to join?
+8. What extracurricular activities are there?
+Are there clubs or sports teams to join?